China cuts banks' reserve ratios again, frees up $115 bln to spur economy

 The PBOC has now cut RRR eight times since early 2018 to free up more funds for banks to lend as economic growth slows to the weakest pace in nearly 30 years.

 Many investors had expected Beijing to announce more support measures soon.
-While recent data has shown signs of improvement, and Beijing and Washington have agreed to de-escalate their long trade war, analysts are unsure if either will be sustainable.
+While recent data has shown signs of improvement, and Beijing and Washington have agreed to de-escalate their long trade war, analysts are unsure if either will prove sustainable and forecast growth will cool further this year.

+"The RRR cut will help boost investor confidence and support the economy, which is gradually steadying," said Wen Bin, an economist at Minsheng Bank in Beijing, who also expects another cut in China's new loan prime rate (LPR) this month.

-Freeing up more liquidity now could also ease the risks of a credit crunch ahead of the long Lunar New Year holidays later this month, when demand for cash surges.
+Freeing up more liquidity now would also reduce the risks of a credit crunch ahead of the long Lunar New Year holidays later this month, when demand for cash surges.
 Record debt defaults and problems at some smaller banks have already added to strains on China's financial system.

 The PBOC said it expects total liquidity in the banking system to remain stable ahead of the Lunar New Year.